-- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 19 April 2023).

-- Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).
+- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 19 April 2023). - Bill 34, An Act to modernize the notarial profession and to promote access to justice (Order of reference given on 26 September 2023). - Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).
+Orders in compliance with the Standing Orders Interpellation:

-COMMITTEE ON CITIZEN RELATIONS

-Orders of reference

-General Consultation: